decert-me/rareskills-solana-course/src/en/chapter_7.md

 ## The ? operator

-The ? operator can only be used in functions that return a Result as it is syntactic sugar for returning either and Err or Ok.
+The ? operator can only be used in functions that return a `Result` as it is syntactic sugar for returning either and `Err` or `Ok`.

-The ? operator is used to extract data from the Result<T, E> enum and return the OK(T) variant if the function execution is successful or bubble up an error Err(E) if there is an error.
-The unwrap() method works the same way but for both Result<T, E> and Option<T> enums, however, it should be used cautiously due to its potential for crashing the program if an error occurs.
+The ? operator is used to extract data from the `Result<T, E>` enum and return the `OK(T)` variant if the function execution is successful or bubble up an error `Err(E)` if there is an error.
+The `unwrap()` method works the same way but for both `Result<T, E>` and `Option<T>` enums, however, it should be used cautiously due to its potential for crashing the program if an error occurs.

 Now, consider the following code below: